Treaty of Paris (1898): In the Philippines

 Philippine revolutionaries had declared independence from Spain on June 12, 1898, and continued to resist the imposition of American sovereignty.
 On August 12, 1898, representatives of Spain and the US concluded a peace protocol in Washington D.C., suspending hostilities.
 Article 3 of that agreement specified, "The United States shall occupy and hold the City, Bay. and harbour of Manila, pending the conclusion of a treaty of peace which shall determine the control, disposition, and government of the Philippines."
 Representatives of Spain and the U.S. concluded the treaty in Paris on December 10, ending the war between them.
 Article 3 ceded the Philippines from Spain to the U.S.

 The 1899 Battle of Manila between American and Filipino troops on February 4–5, 1899, then ignited the Philippine-American War, which concluded with an American victory in 1902.
 In the meantime, Spain and the U.S. exchanged treaty ratifications on April 11, 1899, completing the passage of Philippine sovereignty to the U.S.

 In Mindanao

 The United States fought long brutal wars against the Moro sultanates in Mindanao from 1899 to 1913.
 It annexed the Sultanate of Maguindanao and the Confederation of sultanates in Lanao in 1905 after the Battle of the Malalag River and then annexed the Sultanate of Sulu in 1913 after the Battle of Bud Bagsak.

+In Puerto Rico

+The armistice of August 12, 1898, which served as the basis for the Treaty of Paris, established that the peace commissioners would be appointed exclusively by the United States and Spain, with no provision for Puerto Rican representation.
+The five American commissioners began their work in Paris on September 30, 1898, while Puerto Rico's political leadership—then still formally governing the island under the Autonomous Charter of 1897—remained in San Juan with no role in the negotiations that would determine the island's sovereignty.

+During the weeks between the armistice and the formal transfer of Puerto Rico, the island's autonomous government took no collective action to seek representation in Paris or to articulate Puerto Rican interests before the negotiating parties.
+On October 13, 1898—while the American commissioners in Paris were debating the disposition of Spain's colonial territories—Luis Muñoz Rivera dissolved the Partido Liberal Fusionista de Puerto Rico, citing the need to "facilitate the work of the American government."
+Two days earlier, on October 11, the Partido Autonomista Ortodoxo had also dissolved.
+With both major political organizations disbanded before the treaty was signed on December 10, 1898, Puerto Rican civil society entered the post-treaty period without organized political representation.